Genivia/ugrep/README.md

            input line that matches at least one of the patterns is written to  the standard output.

+           The  ug  command  is intended for interactive searching, using a .ugrep configuration file located in the working directory or home  directory, see  CONFIGURATION.  ug is equivalent to ugrep --config and sorts files by name by default.

            ugrep accepts input of various encoding formats and normalizes the out- put  to UTF-8.
 When a UTF byte order mark is present in the input, the input is automatically normalized; otherwise, ugrep assumes  the  input is ASCII, UTF-8, or raw binary.
 An input encoding format may be speci- fied with option --encoding.

-           The ug command is equivalent to ugrep --config to load the default con- figuration file, which allows for customization, see CONFIGURATION.

            If no FILE arguments are specified and standard input is  read  from  a terminal,  recursive  searches are performed as if -R is specified.
 To force reading from standard input, specify `-' as a FILE argument.

-           Directories specified as FILE arguments are searched without  recursing into subdirectories, unless -R, -r, or -2...-9 is specified.
+           Directories specified as FILE arguments are searched without  recursing into  subdirectories,  unless -R, -r, or -2...-9 is specified to search subdirectories.

            Hidden files and directories are ignored in recursive searches.
 Option -.  (--hidden)  includes  hidden  files  and  directories  in recursive searches.

            A query interface is opened with -Q (--query) to interactively  specify search  patterns and view search results.
 Note that a PATTERN argument cannot be specified in this case.
-To specify one or more patterns with -Q, use -e PATTERN.
+To specify one or more patterns with -Q to start searching, use -e PATTERN.

            Option  -f  FILE  matches patterns specified in FILE.
 If FILE is large and defines complex regular expression patterns, then option  -P  (Perl matching)  may improve performance (this omits POSIX DFA construction.)

-           ugrep --help WHAT displays help on options related to WHAT; --help for- mat displays help on --format and --replace  formatting;  --help  regex displays  help  on  regular  expression  syntax and conventions; --help globs displays help on glob patterns.
+           ugrep --help WHAT displays help on options related to WHAT; --help for- mat  displays  help  on --format and --replace formatting; --help regex displays help on regular  expression  syntax  and  conventions;  --help globs  displays help on glob patterns to select files to search; --help fuzzy displays help on fuzzy (approximate) searching.

            The following options are available:

            -A NUM, --after-context=NUM
-                  Print NUM  lines  of  trailing  context  after  matching  lines.
+                  Output NUM lines  of  trailing  context  after  matching  lines.
                   Places a --group-separator between contiguous groups of matches.
+                  If -o is specified, output the match with  context  to  fit  NUM columns  after  the  match  or  shortening  the match.
 See also options -B, -C and -y.

            -a, --text
                   Process a binary file as if it were text.
 This is equivalent to